rufousJr/warpwoofwimble/content/pages/interviews.md

-Title: Key interviews
+Title: Interviews
-Status: published
 Slug: interviews

+# Key interviews #

 There are many interviews and profiles quoted in the 'music' section of this site, but a few of them are well worth reading completely in their own right as they contain a lot of interesting material not necessarily related to a particular album or era.